 The Algarve in the South of Portugal is known as one of Europe’s most popular tourist destinations.

-Once upon a time the Irish counties Mayo and Galway were home to renegades and outlaws.
+Once upon a time renegades and outlaws roamed the Irish counties Mayo and Galway, home to Ballynahinch Castle.

 The alarm jangled the last fits of sleep, dancing on already excited nerves, which didn’t really need much waking up at 4am believe it or not.